Welcome to the Söllingen Air Force Museum

 Side view of the shelter

-Inside view of the cafeteria
+Look inside the Squadron bar Inside view of the cafeteria

-Opening Hours & Entrance Fees
+Opening Hours & Admission Prices

-• Guided tours are offered for €8 per person, even outside opening hours.
+• Group tours are offered for 10€ per person, even outside of opening hours (starting April 12, 2026).

 Directions